Shairam/ballerina-sp-tracing/README.md

         methods: ["GET"],
         path: "/deleteStu/{stuId}"
     }
-    //deleteStudents service for deleteing a student using id deleteStudent(endpoint httpConnection, http:Request request, int stuId) {
+    // Delete Students resource for deleteing a student using id. deleteStudent(endpoint httpConnection, http:Request request, int stuId) {
-        req_count++;
+        requestCounts++;
         http:Response response;
         json status = {};

-        //calling deleteData function with id as parameter and get a return json object var ret = deleteData(stuId);
+        // Calling deleteData function with id as parameter and get a return json object. var ret = deleteData(stuId);
         io:println(ret);

-        //Pass the obtained json object to the request response.setJsonPayload(ret);
+        // Pass the obtained json object to the request. response.setJsonPayload(ret);
         _ = httpConnection->respond(response);
+        // The below function adds tags that are to be passed as metrics in the traces.
+These tags are added to the default ootb system span.
-        _ = observe:addTagToSpan(spanId = -1, "tot_requests", <string>req_count);
+        _ = observe:addTagToSpan(spanId = -1, "tot_requests", <string>requestCounts);
         _ = observe:addTagToSpan(spanId = -1, "error_counts", <string>errors);
     }